 PCIe M.2 form factor is made for ultra-light SSDs like NVMe.
 But, that doesn’t mean that all M.2 ports can work with NVMe.
 You will see various motherboards with M.2 ports with SATA support.
 Others may have PCIe support but may not work with the NVMes.
 That is why it is important to confirm everything before purchasing any SSD.

 What if I try installing NVMe with an adapter?

 Just don’t waste your money.
 You can see various people on the internet saying that you can buy this or that adapter which will help you to get the PCIe speed even with the SATA ports.

-But, if your motherboard is not made for those high-speed devices, how can you do it by just using an adapter.
-Yes, we can use an NVMe adapter and connect it through the USB interface to your computer.
+But, if your motherboard is not made for those high-speed devices, how can you do it by just using an adapter?
+It’s true that you can use an NVMe adapter and connect it through the USB interface to your computer.
 But, the speed of your SSD will be barred.
 Know more about the USB interface and the speed here.

-So, if you have a laptop and it doesn’t support the NVMe SSD, you can do nothing to run any NVMe SSD on it.
-On the laptops especially, you will have no room to use any adapter neither this is any kind of internal adapter that you can use.
+So, if you have a laptop that doesn’t support the NVMe SSD, you can do nothing to run any NVMe SSD on it.
+Using an adapter will bottleneck the top NVMe speed for sure.

 You can use an adapter to use NVMe SSD using your PCIe x4 port